goranbutkovic/Boltzmann_equation/README.md

 This is a **deterministic, discrete-particle approximation** of the Boltzmann collision term.
 Over time, the particle velocity distribution evolves similarly to the predictions of the Boltzmann equation.

-## 2. MD - phase transition
+## 2. Variable phase transition

-Numerical Molecular Dynamics of Sticky Hard-Sphere Particles Exhibiting Gas–Liquid Phase Transition
+By varying the temperature, a fluid consisting of hard spheres exhibits a phase change.